 This is a deadly illness and is also referred to as Black Death.
 It is notorious for killing 1/3 of European population during Middle Ages.
 The plague is most commonly spread by the bites of infected rodent fleas.
 Symptoms include: headache, fever, along with painful and swollen lymph nodes.
 In 2012, Bubonic Plague infected a girl while camping in Colorado.
 Eliminating rat infestations is the best way to prevent illness and disease from rats.

-Hantavirus is a potentially life-threatening illness and is transmitted to people by rodents.
+Hantavirus is a potentially life-threatening illness and is another health risk that rats can cause.
 Both rats and mice can spread this disease.
 People become infected from inhalation or exposure to the urine, saliva or droppings of the infected rodent.
 There are cases where people have become very ill and even died form exposure to the infected rodents.
 The early symptoms of Hantavirus are muscle aches, fever, and fatigue.
 People also experience dizziness, headaches, abdominal problems, and chills.

 Salmonellosis is food poisoning.
 Spreading of salmonellosis happens when rat feces contaminate food.
 The most common way this diseases is contracted is when people consume food contaminated with rat feces.
 The symptoms include abdominal pain, fever, and diarrhea.
 People report cases of salmonellosis in the thousands every year.